 4. Social Media Campaigns

-Also, you gain insights into the performance of your campaigns with social reports to help deliver clarity into the platforms that offer more ROI for your business, identifying the qualities of a social messaging that has performed best.
+Also, you gain insights into your campaigns performance with social reports to boost ROI for your business, identifying the qualities of a social messaging that has performed best.

 5. Automated Workflows